troykyo/dssloopholes.github.io/category/digitalization/Digital Twin.md

 #### Levi's virtual stylist

 Levi's introduced a virtual stylist powered by digital twins to enhance the online shopping experience.
 Customers can create a virtual avatar, input body measurements, and visualize how different Levi's products would fit and look on them.
 This personalized experience helps customers make informed purchasing decisions, reducing returns and improving customer satisfaction.
-[More about Levi's Virtual Stylist](https://www.levistrauss.com/2021/04/27/levis-launches-virtual-stylist-tool/)
+[More about Levi's Virtual Stylist](https://etailwest.wbresearch.com/blog/levis-strauss-cos-ai-strategy-the-virtual-stylist)

 #### Adidas speedfactory

 Adidas developed a digital twin-driven manufacturing process in their Speedfactory initiative.
 By creating digital twins of shoe designs, they were able to optimize production efficiency and customize footwear based on individual customer preferences.
 The digital twins enabled real-time monitoring and adjustments, resulting in faster production cycles and increased product personalization.
-[More about Adidas Speedfactory](https://www.adidas-group.com/en/innovation/speedfactory/)
+[More about Adidas Speedfactory](https://www.supplychaindive.com/news/adidas-speedfactory-blunder-distributed-operations/571678/)

+#### INDG
+INDG is a technology company specialising in large-scale CGI content creation, brand-aligned automated content generation, and photorealistic digital twin production.
+Digital twins and product visualization for fashion brands at scale.
+With 15 years of fashion expertise, we support every stage of your journey, from initial design to immersive experiences, delivering engaging content that captivates across every channel.
+Scale your content with speed, consistency, and no compromise on quality.
+[Learn more](https://industries.indg.com/fashion)

 ### References